If you’ve been following me for any length of time, you know I love to trade based on patterns.

 A bull pennant forms as the trading range narrows during the consolidation period.
 The result is a triangle shaped flag.
 The classic pennant shape appears to slope down from the top and up from the bottom.
 Occasionally you’ll see pennants with a flat top or flat bottom.

-Check out the FRLF chart below.
+Check out the AABB chart below.
 It’s not perfect but you get the idea.
-The consolidation happens over several days and the trading range narrows along the way.
-It’s interesting to note that when you look at this in different time frames the pennant is not as obvious.
+The consolidation happens over three days and the trading range narrows along the way.
+It’s interesting to note that when you look at this in different time frames the pennant isn’t as obvious.

 Example of The Pennant Flag Pole